m-epasta/devSpin/spin-docs/docs/quickstart.md

 You should see a page that says "Hello from SPIN!" with the current time.

-## 5. Explore What SPN Created
+## 5. Explore What spin Created

-SPN generates platform-specific configs for you.
+spin generates platform-specific configs for you.
 Check what was created:

 ```bash
 cd dist/